-This issue was the impetus for Fit minus Fiction / PhD Fitness.
+This very issue was the impetus for Fit minus Fiction (PhD Fitness, whatever we’re calling it these days).
 Five years ago when I met the PhD, he told me so many unbelievable things it made my head explode.
 Like how most things you hear or read regarding exercise are false.
 Even in the places where you expect expertise, there is none, because physicians and hospitals aren’t trained in how to keep you healthy.
 And what’s more, the system doesn’t want you to be healthy.
 Remember, hospitals aren’t run by doctors.
 They are businesses, run by business people.
 Doctors are simply operating within a system that has become warped.
 They are not in much of a position to change it.

 Everything is incentivized backwards.
 To promote profitable procedures, rather than good outcomes.
 It’s no surprise, when the health industry lobby is the biggest lobby there is.
 Bigger than oil & gas.
 Bigger than the teachers’ union.
 On their own, Pharmaceutical / Health Product companies have the biggest lobby in the country.
 But that’s only one-quarter of the truth—there are three other health industry categories on the top 20 lobby list (Hospitals / Nursing Homes, Health Professionals and Health Services / HMO’s).
 When you add them up, the health industry eclipses everything else.

 Lobby for the entire health care industry = $5,270,522,190

 The next largest lobby (insurance industry, go figure) = $1,812,199,377

 Oil & Gas lobby is 6th on the list = $1,364,045,081